owdproject/owd-app-todo/README.md

 ## Quick install
 - Copy the content of the `client` module folder into `owd-client/src/modules/todo`
 - Add the reference of this module into `owd-client/config/modules.json`

+## Compatibility
+- Open Web Desktop client v2.0.0-alpha.2

 ## License
 This project is released under the [MIT License](LICENSE)